viet34tqc/notebook/technical-terms.md

 - Through GET request

-For example: Attacker send a picture with malicious website URL to user email.
+For example: The user has just logged into bank account which means the cookie is stored in browser.
+Attacker send a picture with malicious website URL to user email.
 This website includes an unwanted request to user bank website, like send attacker money and it is run automatically when the user visit website.
-Luckily, the user has just logged into bank account which means the cookie is stored in browser.
 Then he is tricked to visit the malicious website and the unwanted request is made because the cookie is still available.

 - Through POST request